deadpools-besty/CMPUT404-assignment-css-hell/README.md

 Changes:
 =========

-Removed style tag in Notes from the Underground to make it link to the stylesheet instead
+Removed original style tags in each of the 3 documents to replace them with: <link rel="stylesheet" href="css/gut_style.css" type="text/css"/>

 License/Copyright
 =================